yubrajbhoi/termux-python-12/Doc/glossary.rst

       * The :const:`Ellipsis` built-in constant.

-   2to3
-      A tool that tries to convert Python 2.x code to Python 3.x code by handling most of the incompatibilities which can be detected by parsing the source and traversing the parse tree.

-      2to3 is available in the standard library as :mod:`lib2to3`; a standalone entry point is provided as :file:`Tools/scripts/2to3`.
-See :ref:`2to3-reference`.

    abstract base class
       Abstract base classes complement :term:`duck-typing` by
       providing a way to define interfaces when other techniques like